ncb000gt/node-es/README.md

 ##### Update

-Requires `_index` and `_type` be specified either via lib config or via options when calling the operation.
+Requires `_index` be specified either via lib config or via options when calling the operation.
 Also requires `_id`, but this must be specified via options.

 `es.update(options, doc, callback)`